Grohiik/MAU_grupprum/README.md

 This is a simple python script I worked on when I studied at Malmö University.
 It's not very user-friendly, but it should be okay.
 Apparently you can book group rooms further ahead now than when I wrote this, the implimentation of this is left as an excersise to the reader.
+If you want to send pull requests with improvments I will probably accept them.

 ## Bot
 The code is written to be used with a [Matrix](https://matrix.org/) or [Discord](discord.com/) bot that can be requested to book group rooms.